surma/surma.dev/content/things/compile-js.md

 generators in JS, is a pausable, special function.
-If the C++ compiler encounters a coroutine in your code, it creates a data structure that holds all necessary state and will take care of storing that state on the heap for you (hence "stackless").
+If the C++ compiler encounters a coroutine in your code, it creates a data structure that holds all necessary state and will take care of storing that state on the heap for you (hence “stackless”).
 Upon resuming the coroutine, it will restore the state and continue running the function where it left of previously.
 The protocol (i.e. the expected method and data types) are honestly not straight forward, and I am glad to have found [David Mazières blog post on Coroutines][coroutines] that I